 Ready-to-deploy workflows powered by DocuSign + NextAutomation

-When an agent completes a comparative market analysis presentation and the seller verbally agrees to list, this workflow automatically generates a listing agreement in DocuSign pre-filled with property address, seller names, recommended listing price, commission structure, and listing duration.
-The agreement is instantly sent to the seller for signature, and once signed, creates a new deal in the CRM and notifies the transaction coordinator to prepare marketing materials.
+When an analyst completes underwriting and the principal approves pursuing a target asset, this workflow automatically generates an LOI in DocuSign pre-filled with property address, target entity name, offer price, due-diligence period, earnest money, and closing timeline.
+The LOI is instantly sent to the broker or seller for countersignature, and once signed, creates a new deal in the CRM and notifies the deal team to open the diligence checklist.

-1Agent records verbal listing commitment in HubSpot or custom form
+1Analyst records the approved offer terms in HubSpot or a custom form

-2n8n retrieves seller contact info, property details, and agreed terms
+2n8n retrieves seller/broker contact info, property details, and approved terms

-4Send envelope to seller via DocuSign with 48-hour signing deadline
+4Send envelope to broker/seller via DocuSign with 48-hour signing deadline

-Listing agreements get signed within hours instead of days.
-No more printing, scanning, or driving contracts to sellers.
-Transaction coordinators are immediately notified to start photography and marketing, reducing time-to-market.
-The signed contract is instantly available in CRM and Drive, eliminating lost paperwork.
+LOIs get countersigned within hours instead of days.
+No more printing, scanning, or routing redlines by email.
+The deal team is immediately notified to start diligence, shortening time-to-PSA.
+The executed LOI is instantly available in CRM and Drive, eliminating lost paperwork.

 Connect DocuSign to your workflows with powerful triggers and actions